 If you have any of the roasted strawberries left over, they are absolutely great used as a topping for pancakes or waffles!
-Try them with my Healthy oil-Free Vegan Pancakes For 1 and just subbing the strawberries for the bananas and walnuts!
+Try them with my Healthy oil-Free Vegan Pancakes For 1 or on my Vegan New York Cheesecake!

-- 454g (1lb) punnet of fresh strawberries halved or quartered if very large
+- 454g / 1 lb fresh strawberries , halved or quartered if very large

-- 1 cup soaked raw cashew nuts (measurement is for the dry nuts before soaking / soak for at least 2 hours)
+- 150g / 1 cup soaked raw cashew nuts (measurement is for the dry nuts before soaking / soak for at least 2 hours)